philippschroeppel/nebulous/README.md

   namespace: my-app
 ```

-Resources within a given namespace are network isolated using [Tailnet](https://tailscale.com/kb/1136/tailnet), and can be accessed by simply using `http://{kind}-{id}:8000` e.g. `http://container-12345:8000`.
+Resources within a given namespace are network isolated using [Tailnet](https://tailscale.com/kb/1136/tailnet), and can be accessed by simply using `http://{kind}-{id}` e.g. `http://container-12345:8000`.

-Nebulous cloud provides a free hosted [HeadScale](https://github.com/juanfont/headscale) instance to connect your resources, or you can bring your own by simply setting the `NEBU_HEADSCALE_URL` environment variable.
+Nebulous cloud provides a free hosted [HeadScale](https://github.com/juanfont/headscale) instance to connect your resources, or you can bring your own by simply setting the `TAILSCALE_URL` environment variable.

 ### Services [in progress]